artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

 Next up is that we can't access our `foundSearchField` because it's not been found yet!
-Personally I'm a big fan of using nibs for everything ( and pretty pumped about Storyboards too ) so we do our searching in `awakeFromNib` .
+Personally,  I'm a big fan of using nibs for everything ( and pretty pumped about Storyboards too ) so we do our searching in `awakeFromNib` .

 ``` objc
 - (void)awakeFromNib {